engin100/950/labs/lab-3.md

 | SDI (Serial Data In, aka MOSI) | D8 |
 | CS (Chip Select) | D9 |

-Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_SensorIntegration.
+Navigate to and open the following example file: File -> Examples -> ENGR100-950 -> Lab3_BME680.

 Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
-This includes slope and intercept values from calibration curves, and pin numbering for your specific wiring.
+This includes slope and intercept values from calibration curves from before, and pin numbering for your specific wiring.
 Run this code and ensure it's working as expected.

 ### 6. Adding the MicroSD Card Adapter Module